NotebookCHECK - Notebook Forum

 Well it matters little in the long run as most charging is done at home and as ev range continues to improve, less and less would the high speed DC chargers need to be used.
 On top of that it isn't like people just stand there, they are either in their car or elsewhere.

-Quote from: Terror Byte on Today at 02:48:58It's pretty ridiculous that our electricity is delivered by high voltage DC and that the superchargers cannot just get the DC rather than go DC->AC->DC to waste energy and reduce efficiency.
+Quote from: Terror Byte on August 28, 2025, 02:48:58It's pretty ridiculous that our electricity is delivered by high voltage DC and that the superchargers cannot just get the DC rather than go DC->AC->DC to waste energy and reduce efficiency.

 Most electricity is delivered by AC.
 Only recently has HVDC become a thing.